foresightyj/tick/README.md

 # TODO

-* command autocompletion
+* command autocompletion/suggestion (or show parsed time in real time)
-* still does not support commands like `next friday 5pm buy grocery`, which is parsed `5pm buy grocery`.
 * more unit tests on command parsing.